CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/VMware-vSphere-ESXi.md

 ---
 The following sections describe how to import and set up a two-leaf and two-spine Cumulus VX topology with VMware vSphere.
 These sections assume a basic level of VMware vSphere experience.
 For detailed instructions, refer to the {{<exlink url="https://docs.vmware.com/en/VMware-vSphere/index.html" text="VMware vSphere documentation">}}.

 This section assumes that you have downloaded the Cumulus VX disk image for VMware hypervisors and that the VMware vSphere is installed.
-For more download locations and steps, refer to the {{<link url="Getting-Started" text="Getting Started">}}.

 This configuration was tested using vSphere ESXi 5.5 and a Windows vSphere client; however, the VM is configured to support ESXi 4.0 and higher.

+1. Download and install the VMWare vSphere ESXi hypervisor.
+Refer to the {{<exlink url="http://www.vmware.com/products/vsphere.html" text="VMWare vSphere documentation">}}.

+2. Download the OVA disk image for use with VMware from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.

-1. Download the VMware OVFtools utility from the {{<exlink url="https://my.vmware.com/web/vmware/details?productId=352&downloadGroup=OVFTOOL350" text="VMware downloads page">}} and install it on the client.
+3. Download the VMware OVFtools utility from the {{<exlink url="https://my.vmware.com/web/vmware/details?productId=352&downloadGroup=OVFTOOL350" text="VMware downloads page">}} and install it on the client.
 You can view installation instructions on the VMware website.

-2. Connect the vSphere client to the vSphere ESXi server using the IP address and user credentials of the ESXi server.
+4. Connect the vSphere client to the vSphere ESXi server using the IP address and user credentials of the ESXi server.

-3. In the vSphere client window, click **File \> Deploy OVF Template** to open the import window.
+5. In the vSphere client window, click **File > Deploy OVF Template** to open the import window.

-4. Select **Browse**, locate the Cumulus VX OVA file, then click **Next** to continue.
+6. Select **Browse**, locate the Cumulus VX OVA file, then click **Next** to continue.

-5. Review the template details, then click **Next**.
+7. Review the template details, then click **Next**.

-6. In the text box, edit the name of the VM to `CumulusVX-leaf1`, then click **Next**.
+8. In the text box, edit the name of the VM to `leaf01`, then click **Next**.

     {{< img src = "/images/cumulus-vx/VX_esxi_deploy3_name.png" >}}

-7. As the Cumulus VX image is preconfigured, no more set up options are required.
+9. As the Cumulus VX image is preconfigured, no more set up options are required.
 Click **Next** through the next few windows until you see the `Ready to Complete` window:

     {{< img src = "/images/cumulus-vx/VX_esxi_deploy4_ready.png" >}}

-8. If you want the VM to start immediately after the import process is complete, select the `Power on after deployment` option, then click **Finish**.
+10. If you want the VM to start immediately after the import process is complete, select the `Power on after deployment` option, then click **Finish**.

    The Cumulus VX OVA image is imported into vSphere ESXi and deployed as a VM.
 The length of the import process depends on the system configuration.
 You can view the progress in the `Recent Tasks` pane at the bottom of the client window.
 After the deployment process is complete, the newly created VM appears in the list of VMs in the left pane.

    {{< img src = "/images/cumulus-vx/VX_esxi_deploy5_deploying.png" >}}

-9. The two-leaf and two-spine network topology requires you to create four VMs.
-Repeat the previous steps to create three additional VMs.
-Replace the name `CumulusVX-leaf1` with:
+11. Repeat the previous steps to create three additional VMs: `leaf02`, `spine01`, and `spine02`

-   - `CumulusVX-leaf2`
-   - `CumulusVX-spine1`
-   - `CumulusVX-spine2`

-10. After you have created all four VMs, follow the steps detailed in {{<link url="Create-a-Two-Leaf-Two-Spine-Topology" text="Create a Two-Leaf, Two-Spine Topology">}} to configure the network interfaces and routing.
+12. After you have created all four VMs, follow the steps detailed in {{<link url="Create-a-Two-Leaf-Two-Spine-Topology" text="Create a Two-Leaf, Two-Spine Topology">}} to configure the network interfaces and routing.

 {{%notice note%}}